kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

    - webhook is strict on create
    - webhook is strict on updates where the existing object passes strict validation
    - webhook is relaxed on updates where the existing object fails strict validation (allows finalizer removal, status update, deletion, etc)
- - some reconciliation process in volume snapshot controller (this is the hard part) that ensures invalid data is fixed or removed
+ - some reconciliation process in volume snapshot controller that ensures invalid data is fixed or removed.
+This process will be entirely user managed.
+The webhook and controllers will not take any automatic action to reconcile invalid objects.

 Once we are sure no invalid data is persisted, we can switch to CRD schema-enforced validation with validating webhooks for immutability in a subsequent release.

-We are unsure of the specifics of the reconciliation process in which the controller will remove or fix invalid objects.
+If users do not completely remove their invalid objects before upgrading their CRD definition, it should be possible to downgrade the CRD definition to allow invalid objects to get deleted.

 #### Current Controller validation of OneOf semantic